Who's bidding to be next World Trade Organization chief?

 Diplomat for 30 years and champion of the rights of poorer countries as ex-coordinator of a group of the least developed countries.
 Holding a doctorate in international law and international relations, he co-chairs a working group of French-speaking countries on trade and development.
 He did not respond to a request for comment.

-Hamid Mamdouh (Egypt), currently Geneva-based lawyer A former trade negotiator for Egypt and ex-WTO official who helped draft an agreement on trade in services in the landmark Uruguay Round deal - an experience which he said gave him essential "bridge-building" skills.
+Hamid Mamdouh (Egypt), currently Geneva-based lawyer Former trade negotiator for Egypt and ex-WTO official who helped draft an agreement on trade in services in the landmark Uruguay Round deal - an experience which he said gave him essential "bridge-building" skills.

 Mamdouh, 67, is currently advising the G20 presidency, Saudi Arabia, on trade and investment matters.
 He confirmed his candidacy to Reuters and says he is backed by Egypt.
 Amina Mohamed, (Kenya) sport and culture minister